 Fees and Billing

-The 2022-23 academic year charges were $27,046 for a Virginia resident and $43,9664 for a non-Virginia resident.
+The 2023-24 academic year charges are $27,952 for a Virginia resident and $44,872 for a non-Virginia resident.
 Included in these charges are tuition, room, board, and most fees.
 Bills for the first semester are emailed to students’ UMW email accounts after registration.
 After that, bills for the spring semester are emailed in November, and bills for the fall semester are emailed in July.
 Semester bills include tuition, fees, room, and board, with a credit applied for scholarships, loans, or other financial awards.
 Any questions concerning the payment of fees should be directed to the Office of Student Accounts.
 To learn more about paying for your education, please see the information below.